dacarras/r4sda/README.md

 # r4sda

-  - The goal of r4sda is to make it easier when working with large scale assessment studies data.
+  - The goal of r4sda is to make it easier to work with large scale assessment studies data.
-  - Is a collection of wrapper functions, mainly, generated to resolve common tasks I often do when working with large scale assessment data.
+  - Is a collection of wrapper functions, mainly, generated to resolve common tasks when working with large scale assessment data, analysis of secondary data from large national records, and nested data observations
-  - It generates tables, variables tables, checks for nested data
+  - It generates tables, variables, weights, and other objects to aid large scale assessment data analysis
-    \[pending\], merge functions \[pending\]
   - It relies on libraries such as: dplyr, stringr, purrr

 # Pendings